Reds vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Reds Recent Betting Performance

-- In nine games as the underdog over the last 10 matchups, the Reds have posted a mark of 5-4.
+- The Reds have played as the underdog in nine of their past 10 games and have gone 4-5 in those contests.

-- In their previous 10 matchups with a total posted by sportsbooks, the Reds and their foes are 5-5-0 when it comes to hitting the over.
+- In their previous 10 matchups with a total posted by oddsmakers, the Reds and their foes are 5-5-0 when it comes to hitting the over.

-- Bookmakers have not posted a runline in any of the Reds' past 10 contests.
+- The past 10 Reds matchups have not had a spread set by oddsmakers.

 Reds Betting Records & Stats